thenewmantis/knx/README.md

-# vul -- Latin Vulgate Bible on the Command Line
+# knx -- Knox Bible on the Command Line

-A command line tool for search and reading the Clementine Vulgate.
+A command line tool for search and reading the Knox Bible.

 Format and original implementation from [bontibon/kjv](https://github.com/bontibon/kjv).
-Meant to be a companion program.
+Also a derivative of [lukesmithxyz/vul](https://github.com/LukeSmithxyz/vul).

 ## Usage

-    usage: ./vul [flags] [reference...]
+    usage: ./knx [flags] [reference...]

       -l      list books
       -W      no line wrap